Mert356/Combiner/README.md

 🤝 Contributing 🤝

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.
 All ideas for improving the app are appreciated!

-📜 License 📜

-This project is licensed under the MIT License.
-See the LICENSE file for details.